stephanGarland/minikube-crash-course/README.md

 ## <a name = "Persistent Volumes">Persistent Volumes</a>

-Speaking of epehmerality, what happens to your projects when a pod dies?
+Speaking of ephemerality, what happens to your projects when a pod dies?
 They go away.
 Less than ideal for this setup!

 Kubernetes has the concept of PersistentVolumes (think a partition of a disk) and PersistentVolumeClaims (the system administrator has granted you a quota on that partition).
 These can be added to a Deployment, but the issue then becomes the correct pod latching onto the correct PVC when it's recreated.
 Here, StatefulSets make sense.
 They will be given a specific PVC, and will retain that even if they die and are recreated.